gustaveroussy/CFS/docs/CFS.md

 Searchable table of gene weights per IC.
 Genes can be filtered to query gienes of interest using the top left search box.

-When integrated analysis of multiple samples is performed, the **Sample based dotplot** shows the global distribution of ICs across samples with dot size representing the proportion of spots in each sample above the percentile threshold and the color indicating the percentile threshold value per sample.
+When joint analysis of multiple samples is performed, the **Sample based dotplot** shows the global distribution of ICs across samples with dot size representing the proportion of spots in each sample above the percentile threshold and the color indicating the percentile threshold value per sample.
 These metrics indicate samples where specific ICs are enriched or absent.

 $~$